Week 1 (August 25-29)

 WRITE and Post on OpenLab: Follow up on your annotating by writing a post of 300 words that discusses the following questions.

 - Mike Bunn writes, “You are already an author.”
 He’s talking to you.
 What do you think he means by this?
 What are some of the things you write already?
 (Yes, we talked about this a little in class, but now’s the time for you to talk about it from your own life.
 And by the way “Nothing” is not an acceptable answer.)
 Think of all the ways you already use words in your everyday life.
 That’s authorship!
 How will that existing expertise help you in your college reading and writing career?

 - Was there anything you noticed in Bunn’s article that yo u would like to try to do in your own writing?
 What, in particular?
 Please be specific!

-- How did you feel reading and annotating like this?
-I know it seems time-consuming, but what did you learn about reading and writing this way?
+- How did you feel about reading and annotating this way?
+I know it seems time-consuming, but what did you learn about reading and writing by doing this?